XCore64/hp-510-p137cb-efi-hackintosh/README.md

 # hp-510-p137cb-efi-hackintosh
 EFI Configuration for HP Pavilion 510-p137cb Desktop PC

-Compatible with: macOS 10.5.3-10.5.7 Catalina<br>
+Compatible with: macOS 10.5.3-10.5.7 Catalina<br>, 11.3.1 (Big Sur)
+Not compatible with: Big Sur 11.2.3
 Will work for USB installer and OS boot

 ## How to download and install
 Download from the 'Releases' section.
-Copy the EFI folder to the EFI partition for the macOS installer and/or macOS partition after successful install.
+Copy the EFI folder to the EFI partition for the macOS installer and/or macOS partition after successful install.<br>
+For Big Sur compatibility, download Release 2 or later.

 ## What to do during installation of macOS
 * Go through normal installation